Shawnee Tribe

 The Shawnee Tribe is a federally recognized Native American tribe in Oklahoma.
 Formerly known as the Loyal Shawnee, they are one of three federally recognized Shawnee tribes.
 The others are the Absentee-Shawnee Tribe of Indians of Oklahoma and the Eastern Shawnee Tribe of Oklahoma.

 Government

 The headquarters of the Shawnee Tribe is Miami, Oklahoma.
-Currently, there are about 10,000 enrolled tribal members, with 1,070 of them living within the state of Oklahoma.
+Currently, there are about 2,226 enrolled tribal citizens, with 1,070 of them living within the state of Oklahoma.